 But what are the best free and paid video editing software recommendations for marketers who are just getting started, as well as those who consider themselves to be more advanced video storytellers?

-Video Editing Software for Beginners
+Video Editing Apps & Tools for Beginners

 If you've never edited a video before, don't panic.
 There are plenty of free and paid video editing options on the market that are easy to use.

 Oh, Windows Movie Maker.
 If you're a PC guy or gal, it's the video editing software (and slideshow builder) that gives so much and asks for so little in return -- actually, it asks for literally nothing since it's free!